lxin42140/lxin42140/README.md

 # Welcome to Li Xin's Github 👋🏼

-Primary focus: systematic trading, DeFi, digital payment solutions, and data-oriented solutions in the enterprise landscape.
+Primary focus: systematic trading, DeFi, digital payment solutions, and data tooling.

 I enjoy the technical work of architecting and building targetted softwares, as well as the communication and decomposition of complex business needs.
-Diverse interest in exploring trending technologies related to AI, mobile/web app, cloud compute and data engineering.
+Diverse interest in exploring trending technologies related to AI, mobile/web app, cloud compute, IoT, blockchain & smart contracts and data engineering.

 # 🧑🏼‍💻 Technical Skills